mbarralo/mbarralo.github.io/_posts/2016-05-16-jaxrs-asynchronous-client.md

 </dependency>
 ```

+#### Simple Example

-And here is the code for the client.
+Here is the code for the client.
 This is a simple example.

-#### Simple Example

 ```java
 public static void main(String[] args) throws InterruptedException, ExecutionException {